 On the River, Down the Road, solo show

-Paradoxically, from our ‘own too-muchness’ our ideas of wilderness are conceived.
-I have come to realize my own appreciation for nature has come from the culture of which I belong.
+Paradoxically, from our ‘own too-muchness’ our ideas of wilderness and nature are conceived.
+Thus, I have come to realize my own appreciation for nature has come from the culture of which I belong, because all we think and perceive, or think we know, is constructed and mediated through signs – or language.
 Ultimately, ideas of nature and/or wilderness are human constructs ever changing through human cultures at different moments in history.
-Presently, It is time to rethink our perceptions of nature, culture, wilderness and civilization, and perhaps we may once again reinstate our own naturalness and, one day, find balance between the planet and ourselves.
-Ultimately, in doing so we may come to a better realization of what it means to be human at this present time.
+It is time to rethink our perceptions of nature, culture, wilderness and civilization, and perhaps we may once again reinstate our own naturalness and one day find balance between the planet and ourselves.
+In doing so we may come to a better realization of what it means to be human at this present time.